xingchenzhang/xingchenzhang.github.io/_pages/talks.md

 **Coming talks**

-- [02/2025] I will give a talk at the Personal Robotics Lab at Imperial College London.
+- [02/2025] I will give a talk at the Personal Robotics Lab, Imperial College London.

+- [02/2025] I will give a talk at the Intelligent Systems and Network Group, Imperial College London.

 **Past talks**